 The Class C Shares are redeemable and/or retractable at any time.
-PCIC does not intend to retract the Class C Shares in the foreseeable future.
+PCIC does not intend to redeem the Class C Shares in the foreseeable future.

-The Company has \$75,000 principal amount of 8% convertible debentures due on May 31, 2016 and interest is payable semi-annually with the first payment due on November 30, 2011.
-If there are no retractions or conversions of the convertible debentures, the Company will be required to pay \$6,000 annually in interest expense to the holders of the convertible debentures.
+The Company has \$75,000 principal amount the Debentures due outstanding and interest is payable semi-annually with the first payment on November 30, 2011.
+If there are no retractions or conversions of the Debentures, the Company will be required to pay approximately \$6,000 annually in interest expense to the holders.

-During the six months ended June 30, 2011, the Company made a lease commitment for its premises starting August 1, 2011 for annual payments of approximately \$583 (\$49 monthly) until July 31, 2017 and approximately \$613 (\$51 monthly) until December 31, 2023.
-The Company also has consulting agreements with officers representing approximately \$39 per month that are automatically renewed annually.
+During the year ended December 31, 2011, the Company renewed its lease commitment for its premises starting August 1, 2011 for annual payments of approximately \$583 (\$49 monthly) until July 31, 2017 and approximately \$613 (\$51 monthly) until December 31, 2023.
+The Company also has consulting agreements with officers representing approximately \$44 per month that are automatically renewed annually.